The Heart of Central Otago Healthcare

 Care That Kept Our Family Together

-When Cromwell local Chris Flannery was told he had stage four melanoma, life changed overnight.
+When Central Otago local Chris Flannery was told he had stage four melanoma, life changed overnight.
 What began as a routine mole removal quickly turned into major surgery and two years of ongoing treatment.

 From Patient to Patron at Dunstan Hospital